Broken Hip Settlement Compensation and Jury Payouts

 Approximately 250,000 hip fractures occur annually in the United States and they are associated with a substantial mortality rate.
 Approximately 5% of all fracture patients die during initial hospitalization, and the mortality rate in the first year after hip fracture is between 20 to 58%.
 Most studies are on the lower end of the range but the numbers are still mind-boggling.

-There are many traumatic ways people suffer these injuries.
-In our practice, we see them in three types of cases: nursing home, motor vehicle accidents, and slip and fall cases.
+There are many traumatic ways people suffer broken hip injuries.
+In our practice, we see them in three types of cases: nursing home, car accidents, and slip and fall cases.
 Among those three categories, the most common is nursing home neglect and abuse cases.
 Certainly, the daunting hip fracture fatality rate is largely borne by the senior population, particularly those with osteoporosis.
 What is remarkable is how many nursing home patients die from the consequences of a fractured hip.

 Below is a list of settlements and verdicts in hip fracture cases.

 - 2016, Washington: $350,000 Settlement.
 An 81-year-old woman is shopping in a grocery store.
 She receives a cup of coffee from a station that regularly hands out food samples and coffee in the back of the store.
 While she is receiving her free coffee, a wine stocker places a box of wine on the floor behind her.
 When the woman turns around to take a step, she trips over the wine and spills her coffee.
 She lands on her hip.
 She sustains a right hip fracture and receives a partial hip replacement, requiring thirty days of inpatient therapy.
 Within two years, she needs a total hip replacement.
 The defendants argue that the woman should have seen the box of wine and that she knew the employee was restocking the wine.
-The parties settle the case for $350,000.
+The parties resolve the claim for a settlement compensation payout of $350,000.

 - 2016, Pennsylvania:$99,745 Verdict.
 A man is walking his dog.
-He comes across defendant pet sitter, who is walking a 135-pound dog.
-The dog escapes from his leash and knocks plaintiff to the ground.
+He comes across a pet sitter walking a 135-pound dog.
+The dog escapes from his leash and knocks the plaintiff to the ground.
 Plaintiff fractures his hip as a result.
-He files a claim against the dog walker alleging that she was negligent in failing to warn him of the dog's vicious propensities and by failing to properly leash the dog.
-The defendant denies negligence and argues that the plaintiff's dog was the aggressor toward her dog.
-A jury finds that defendant was negligent and awards the plaintiff $110,475.
+He files a claim against the dog walker alleging that she was negligent in failing to warn him of the dog’s vicious propensities and by failing to properly leash the dog.
+The defendant denies negligence and argues that the plaintiff’s dog was the aggressor toward her dog.
+A jury finds that the defendant was negligent and awards the plaintiff $110,475.

 - 2015, Washington: $465,000 Settlement.
-A 66-year old woman is a customer at defendant's store.
-As she is entering the store she trips on a folded floor mat.
+A 66-year old woman trips on a folded floor mat as she enters a store.
 She falls and fractures her hip.
-The fracture requires surgery.
+The broken hip requires surgery.
 After surgery, the woman develops a post-op hematoma which also requires surgery.
 The parties settled for $465,000.

 - 2015, New York: $450,000 Settlement.
 Plaintiff is in defendant store near a clothing rack.
 The bottom of the rack is covered by clothing.
 As she is looking at the clothes, her foot becomes stuck between the floor and bottom base of the clothing rack.
 As she begins to lose balance, she grabs onto the rack.
 However, the wheels are unlocked, so the rack moves and the woman falls.
 She sustains a fractured hip requiring surgery in addition to an aggravation of a prior knee condition.
-The defendant argues that the hip fracture resolved, but settled the case prior to trial for $450,000.
+The defendant argues that the hip fracture resolved, but settled the case before trial for $450,000 in compensation.

 - 2015, Oregon:$66,700 Verdict.
 Plaintiff goes over to defendant’s house.
 She knocks on the door but no one answers, so she walks through the garden on the side of the house.
 She steps onto a submerged area, leading to the basement when she falls over a wall onto a sidewalk below.
 As a result, she fractures her hip, sacrum, and wrist.
 She argues that defendant should have had a handrail and marked the area since he knew of the hazard.
 Defendant claims that plaintiff should have watched where she was walking.
 A jury awarded the woman $66,700, but also found that she was 50% negligent for her injuries.
 Therefore, the award was reduced to $33,350.